lortordermur/sfcalcsheet/README.md

 ### Frequently asked questions ###

+**Where can I see the equations?**

+Most of the math is (invisibly) performed in the cells right of the calculator boxes.
+If you move the selection to those you can see the formula in the input line at the top of the window.
+However, the wiki has it conveniently [all on one page](https://github.com/lortordermur/sfcalcsheet/wiki/Formulas).

 **I miss a specific calculator or feature.**

 Great, and this can be helped!
 Just file an issue on [sfcalcsheet's issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.